MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-diagnostic-tracing.md

 > [!WARNING]
 > Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall the operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.

 Three trace providers are started automatically on any role that contains the HealthService service.
-The trace files are written to the *SystemDrive\Temp\OpsmgrTrace* folder.
-For Windows 7, Windows Server 2008, Windows Server 2008 R2, and later OS versions, the files are located at `windows\logs\OpsMgrTrace`.
+The trace files are written to the `windows\logs\OpsMgrTrace` folder.
 Typically, the .etl files in this folder will be small, especially for the Agent role.
-However, for the RMS role, if the Operations Manager installation becomes unhealthy, one or more of these files could potentially grow to the maximum configured size of 100 MB each.
+However, for the management server role, if the Operations Manager installation becomes unhealthy, one or more of these files could potentially grow to the maximum configured size of 100 MB each.
 These files include the following:

 - TracingGuidsBid.etl
 - TracingGuidsNative.etl